khalidriaz/JPMorgan.Assignment/README.md

 # Super Simple Stocks

 Solution for this assignment is developed using Visual Studio 2015.
-Also I ran this solution in [VS Code](https://code.visualstudio.com/) to see if solution is working in free ligtweight crossplatform version of Visual Studio.
+Also ran this solution in [VS Code](https://code.visualstudio.com/) to see if solution is working in free ligtweight crossplatform version of Visual Studio.

 ECMAScript5 is used as it is more complex to demonstrate Javascript concepts as compare to ECMAScript2015 which adds class like syntactical sugar on top of ES5 concepts.

-Node.js is used as a server-side platform, only to demonstrate javascript coding skill, not to claim any experience in Nodejs.
+Node.js is used as a server-side platform, only to demonstrate javascript language concepts and coding skills.
-Angularjs/Knockoutjs not selected as platform, as they adds their own concepts.
+Angularjs/Knockoutjs are not selected as platform, as they adds their own concepts.

 In addition to using JavaScript, Following frameworks, libraries and tools are used.